Fredericia HK: 2019-today

 In 2019, the team promoted to the Danish Men's Handball League after eight years competing in the 1st Division.
 A few seasons later, they made their way to the top tier position of the league, surprisingly claiming a bronze medal in the 2022-23 season.
 The season after they won silver medals.

 In 2024 the club ownership model was reformed and the ownership was transferred to the company FHK 2024 A/S.

+Rivalries and fan clubs

+The club has a rivalry with Kolding IF.
+The official fan club is called HK Ultras, and was founded in 2005.